EBISPOT/ICBO2017/README.md

  $ curl http://localhost:8983/solr/documents/update --data-binary @../data/gwas-catalog-data-lung.csv -H 'Content-type:application/csv'
  $ curl http://localhost:8983/solr/documents/update --data '<commit/>' -H 'Content-type:text/xml; charset=utf-8'
 ````
+* Do you see any difference when you query solr? : http://localhost:8983/solr/#/documents/query
 #### Run the sample web app again and see the difference in the querying (we should be in the ICBO2017/solr folder)
 ````
 $ cd ../tools